cardstack/cardstack-documentation/guides/index.md

 ## Contributing

 As an Open Source project, Cardstack welcomes participation from the community!
-There should be a pencil icon at the top right of every page that will allow you to edit this documentation so please feel free to contribute if you know how to make things a bit better.
+There should be a pencil icon at the top right of every page that will allow you to edit this documentation, so please feel free to contribute if you know how to make things a bit better.